Why act immediately?

 - Data Mining – The IRS has developed the E-trak Offshore Voluntary Disclosure system to actively locate non-compliant US persons whether in the US or abroad

 It is the obligation of the individual to ensure ‘true and accurate’ returns are filed with the IRS on time so as to avoid penalties or in some cases, criminal prosecution.
 Should the IRS find you first, voluntary disclosure may no longer be an option.

 US Tax & Financial Services provide tax advice, guidance, planning and compliance services (tax return preparation) for individuals, partnerships, corporations, trusts and estates for anyone subjected to the US tax system, wherever they may be in the world.
 We also prepare UK tax returns, along with LDF (Liechtenstein Disclosure Facility) and UK Swiss (Rubik) disclosures.
-With more than 25 years experience, we have offices in London, Zurich, Geneva and Jerusalem, bringing expertise from KPMG, Ernst & Young, Arthur Andersen, PwC and Deloitte across a wide range of sectors.
+With more than 25 years experience, we have offices in London, Zurich and Geneva, bringing expertise from KPMG, Ernst & Young, Arthur Andersen, PwC and Deloitte across a wide range of sectors.
 Whether an expat living outside the US, an American investing offshore, or whether you are investing in the United States our specialist team of cross border advisors can help you.

 The international aspects of the US tax system are extremely complex; not only are the statutes and regulations alien to US-based firms, but the additional informational returns relating to almost all aspects of an expat’s international lifestyle are complicated and carry stiff penalties if not filed correctly.
 Many of us here at US Tax & Financial are dual nationals and our offices are outside the US.
 We live and work here with these international issues daily.